awsdocs/aws-config-developer-guide/doc_source/s3-bucket-blacklisted-actions-prohibited.md

 # s3\-bucket\-blacklisted\-actions\-prohibited<a name="s3-bucket-blacklisted-actions-prohibited"></a>

-Checks that the S3 bucket policy does not allow blacklisted bucket\-level and object\-level actions for principals from other AWS Accounts\.
-The rule is non\-compliant if any blacklisted actions are allowed by the S3 bucket policy\.
+Checks if the Amazon Simple Storage Service bucket policy does not allow blacklisted bucket\-level and object\-level actions on resources in the bucket for principals from other AWS accounts\.
+For example, the rule checks that the Amazon S3 bucket policy does not allow another AWS account to perform any s3:GetBucket\* actions and s3:DeleteObject on any object in the bucket\.
+The rule is NON\_COMPLIANT if any blacklisted actions are allowed by the Amazon S3 bucket policy\.

 **Identifier:** S3\_BUCKET\_BLACKLISTED\_ACTIONS\_PROHIBITED